microsoft/vscode-docs/docs/editor/custom-layout.md

 ![Customize Layout dropdown shown via the Customize Layout button in the title bar](images/custom-layout/customize-layout-dropdown.png)

-The layout modes are :
+The layout modes are:

-* **Full Screen** - Set the editor to fill the full display screen.
-Also via **View: Toggle Full Screen** (`kb(workbench.action.toggleFullScreen)`).
+* **Full Screen** - Set the editor to fill the full display screen. **View: Toggle Full Screen** (`kb(workbench.action.toggleFullScreen)`).
-* **Zen Mode** - Hide all UI (menus, side bars) except for the editor area.
-Also via **View: Toggle Zen Mode** (`kb(workbench.action.toggleZenMode)`).
+* **Zen Mode** - Hide all UI (menus, side bars) except for the editor area. **View: Toggle Zen Mode** (`kb(workbench.action.toggleZenMode)`).
-* **Centered Layout** - Centers the editor inside the editor region.
-Also via **View: Toggle Centered Layout**.
+* **Centered Layout** - Centers the editor inside the editor region. **View: Toggle Centered Layout**.

 ### Drag and drop views and panels

 VS Code has a default layout of views and panels in the Primary Side bar and Panel region but you can drag and drop views and panels between these regions.
-For example, you can drag and drop the Source Control view into the Panel region or put the Problems panel into the Side bar:
+For example, you can drag and drop the Source Control view into the Panel region or put the Problems panel into the Primary Side bar:

 ![The Source Control view in the Panel region and Problem panel in the Primary Side bar](images/custom-layout/non-default-layout.png)